tango-controls/tango-doc/source/tango-on-windows.rst

     - Open :guilabel:`Command Line` as Administrator.
     - Change current path to where the :program:`nssm` is unpacked or copied, eg. :command:`cd "%TANGO_ROOT%\bin"`.
     - Invoke :command:`nssm.exe install Tango-DataBaseds`.
 This will open a window where you can define service parameters.
-        - In the Application tab provide information as follows (adjust if you installation path is different).
+        - In the Application tab provide information as follows (adjust if your installation path is different).
             .. image:: img/tango-on-windows/databaseds-as-service-01.png
-        - In the Environment tab provide variables with credentials used for accessting the MySQL, like:
+        - In the Environment tab provide variables with credentials used for accessing the MySQL, like:
             .. image:: img/tango-on-windows/databaseds-as-service-02.png
         - Click :guilabel:`Install Service`.
     - Invoke :command:`nssm.exe start Tango-DataBaseds` to start the service.